StackVista/stackstate-docs/use/health-state/about-health-state.md

 ## Overview

 StackState calculates and reports the health state for elements (components and relations) and views.
-Health states are displayed in the topology visualization.
-Changes to health state will generate events that can be used to trigger [event notifications](/use/metrics-and-events/event-notifications.md).

-* Health checks assigned to an element use data from telemetry and health streams to calculate the [own health state](#element-own-health-state).
+The following health state types are reported:

-* Potential impact of unhealthy components and relations on an element is reported as its [propagated health state](#propagated-health-state).
+* [Own health state](#element-own-health-state) - Indicates the current health state of an element based on its telemetry and health streams.
+* [Propagated health state](#propagated-health-state) - Highlights potential impact resulting from other unhealthy elements in the topology.
-* The [view health state](#view-health-state) summarises the health states and/or propagated health state of elements it contains.
+* [View health state](#view-health-state) - Summarizes the health states and/or propagated health states of all elements in a view.

+Changes to a health state will generate events that can be used to trigger [event notifications](/use/metrics-and-events/event-notifications.md).

 ## Element own health state

-StackState will track a single own health state for each topology element (components, component groups and relations) based on information available from [health checks](#health-checks) attached to it.
-The own health state is calculated as the most severe state reported by a health check attached to the element.
+StackState tracks a single own health state for each topology element (components, component groups and relations) based on information available from the [health checks](#health-checks) attached to it.
+The own health state is calculated as the most severe state reported by all health checks attached to the element.
 If no health checks are present, an `UNKNOWN` health state will be reported.

 In the StackState UI, the color of an element represents its own health state.
-A topology element can have any of the health states listed below:
+A topology element can have any of the following health states:

 * Green - `CLEAR` - There is nothing to worry about.
 * Orange - `DEVIATING` - Something may require your attention.